 Enhance Customer Satisfaction

-When a customer comes into a restaurant, they often want to order their favorite dishes from the menu.
+When a customer comes into a restaurant, they often want to order their favorite dishes from the menu, including the restaurant QR code menu.
 If the restaurant can’t deliver what is expected as a result of product shortages, customer satisfaction is impacted.

 Reduce Food and Beverage Waste